 Sukkot is a weeklong Jewish holiday that celebrates the gathering of the harvest.
 But most importantly, it reminds us of the Exodus from Egypt.
 During the Exodus, GOD took care of the Israelites and provided them shelter while walking in the desert.
 In the Bible, it clearly says: “You shall live in booths seven days; all citizens in Israel shall live in booths, in order that future generations may know that I made the Israelite people live in booths when I brought them out of the land of Egypt, I the LORD your God.”
 (Leviticus 23:42) According to some commentators, those booths were temporary dwellings with a roof made of unprocessed natural vegetation.
-That is why we dwell in those booths every sukkot.
+That is why we dwell in those booths every Sukkot.

 If you’re planning to visit Israel on Sukkot, I’ve gathered 5 ways to celebrate Sukkot in Israel.
 Just keep in mind that public transportation does not operate during the first two days of the holiday.

-Disclaimer: This post may contain affiliate links, meaning I get commission if you decide to make a purchase through the links, at no extra cost to you.
+Disclaimer: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through the links, at no extra cost to you.
 These links help me keep the website alive, so thank you!

 Table of Contents: